Blog Hero

 What Are Cataracts?

 Cataracts develop when the proteins inside the lens break down and clump together.
 The clumps form spots or flaws, causing the lens to become rigid and cloudy.
 These spots usually start small, like a smudge on a window.
-The tiny, thinner clumps can cause minor symptoms, but they can grow to impair your vision significantly.
+The tiny, thinner clumps can cause minor symptoms, but they can grow and significantly impair your vision.

 Symptoms of cataracts include: